 Tom Weekes QC

-Tom is “noted for having an exceptional property litigation practice” (Chambers & Partners, 2016).
-Before taking silk, he was named Real Estate Junior of the Year at the Chambers UK Bar Awards in 2014.
+Tom is a property litigation specialist.
+Before taking silk (in 2016), he was named Real Estate Junior of the Year at the Chambers UK Bar Awards 2014.

 Recommendations in the legal directories have included:

 - “carving out a name as the primus inter pares for property development disputes” (Legal 500, 2020).

 - “he is brilliant – very reactive, straightforward, practical and commercial” (Chambers and Partners, 2020).

 - “really gets to grips with a case and delivers highly effective advocacy” (Chambers & Partners, 2019).

 - “peerless in his breadth of knowledge” (Legal 500, 2017).

 - “excellent in every regard, user-friendly [and] knowledgeable” (Chambers & Partners, 2016).